lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Creation and transformation of genotypes

 A genotype can be create and modified in many ways.
-This is a summary of manipulations that can be made algorithmically or manually, typing from the user interface:
+This is a summary of manipulations that can be made algorithmically or manually, typing from the user interface (red indicates changes):

 | method           | description                                          | graphical example
 | ---------------- | ---------------------------------------------------- | -----------------